 We are living in the world of technology – robotics to drones to self-driving cars.
-Just about everyone has a smart phone and knows how to use it.
+Just about everyone has a smart phone and posts to at least one social media platform.
 Kindergarteners to senior citizens are texting, taking pictures and watching movies constantly.
 Yes, it is wonderful to experience all the newest and greatest inventions.
-I can’t imagine life without these things.
+Can you imagine life without your phone?

 But, are we losing all the old fashion holiday traditions?
-If we don’t pass them on to our kids and grandkids, years from now no one will experience strings of popcorn and cranberries and homemade ornaments for the tree.
+If we don’t pass them on to our kids and grandkids, years from now no one will experience stringing popcorn and cranberries, making homemade tree ornaments or gingerbread houses.

 I do love the idea that little kids are so techy-oriented but at the same time, in my opinion, we should keep the old traditions alive.
 Baking cookies and wrapping presents, singing Christmas Carols and having dinners with friends and family is what the holidays are all about.

-It’s not size and cost of a gift, but the thought and the love that counts.
+It’s not the size and cost of a gift, but the thought and the love that goes with it that counts.